csci-1301/csci-1301.github.io/lectures/020_first_program/readme.md

         HelloWorld!
         ```

-    - Note that there is no space between "Hello" and "World!" because we didn't type one in the argument to `Console.Write`
+    - Note that there is no space between "Hello" and "World!" because we did not type one in the argument to `Console.Write`
 - Combining `Write` and `WriteLine`

     - We can use both `WriteLine` and `Write` in the same program